-The financial report is supported by a system of internal controls that are monitored and assessed during the financial year through the department’s internal assurance processes and other processes undertaken by Shared Services SA as the external service provider.
+The financial report is supported by a system of internal controls that are monitored and assessed during the financial year through the agency’s internal assurance processes and other processes undertaken by Shared Services SA as the external service provider.

-Risk management is crucial to the Agency’s fraud control strategy.
-It provides the Agency with an understanding of its vulnerabilities and guides its development of effective strategies to minimise the opportunities for fraud to occur.
+Risk management is crucial to the agency’s fraud control strategy.
+It provides the agency with an understanding of its vulnerabilities and guides its development of effective strategies to minimise the opportunities for fraud to occur.

-The Risk Management Policy details the Agency’s overall framework for the systematic identification, analysis, evaluation and treatment of risks; including those relating to fraud and corruption.
+The Risk Management Policy details the agency’s overall framework for the systematic identification, analysis, evaluation and treatment of risks, including those relating to fraud and corruption.
 The Fraud and Corruption Control Policy also provides the requirement for business areas to assess the risks of fraud as part of its risk management activity.
-The Agency’s strategic and business risk management processes include consideration of potential risks.
+The agency’s strategic and business risk management processes include consideration of potential risks.

-The Agency’s Risk Profile is assessed on an annual basis through a structured review process.
+The agency’s risk profile is assessed on an annual basis through a structured review process.
 It details key fraud risks together with control activities, responsibilities and any treatment actions.